 Some scholars point to specific passages and translations in the Christian Bible that could have been referring to the healing and restorative properties of marijuana in ancient times.
 As far back as the prehistoric age, research has shown how various forms of what we would call illicit substances today (including opium and hallucinogens) might have been used in both medical and religious ceremonies.
 According to Americans we polled, this context could have some impact on how they decide to think about drug use in their own lives.

 For nearly 45 percent of Protestants and more than 43 percent of Catholics, ancient references to drug use in a religious text or by religious leaders influenced how they perceived the negative impact of drugs.
 More than half of agnostics and atheists we surveyed said the same.
 In comparison to the types of drugs referenced in historical texts many of the substances identified in the opioid crisis today fall into the category of synthetic opioids.
 Like heroin and fentanyl, synthetic opioids have been modified from their naturally occurring state making them more dangerous and often more deadly than the kinds of substances ancient religious leaders and texts may have been referencing.

 Asking The Hard Questions

-Anxiety can be one of the most frequently interlinked co-occurring disorders with drug misuse and it may only get worse as addiction progresses.
+Anxiety can be one of the most frequently interlinked co-occurring disorders with drug abuse and it may only get worse as addiction progresses.
 In some cases, people may attempt to self-medicate with drugs like marijuana to help provide short-term relief for the symptoms of their anxiety.
 In reality, research shows drug use can have serious long-term consequences for anxiety making the feelings worse.